 The pre-EHT modulated fields (see Figure 36-33 (Timing boundaries for EHT PPDU fields if midamble is not present (TBD))) are not transmitted in 20 MHz subchannels in which the preamble is punctured.

-Comment field for compressed mode
+Common field for non-OFDMA transmission

-The Common field for compressed mode format is defined in Table 36-23 (Common field for compressed mode).
-The configuration of the Common field regarding the position and number of CRC and Tail subfields is TBD.
+The Common field for non-OFDMA transmission to a single user, and non-OFDMA transmission to multiple uses is defined in Table 36-23 (non-OFDMA transmission to a single user and non-OFDMA transmission to multiple users)).

+Table 36-23 Common field for non-OFDMA transmission to a single user and non-OFDMA transmission to multiple users